 The Gamma Knife Center at Sunrise Hospital

 Imagine having brain surgery on Monday and going back to work on Wednesday, with no pain, no incisions and no scaring.
 Sunrise Hospital is the only facility in Nevada offering Gamma Knife radiosurgery, a quick, non-invasive alternative to traditional neurosurgery.
-This 20-ton machine sends radiation beams to destroy abnormal tissues.
+The surgery consists of a 20-ton machine sending radiation beams to destroy abnormal tissues.
 Controlled by a team of experts, Gamma Knife has been used to treat malignant and benign brain tumors, acoustic neuromas, trigeminal neuralgia, certain vascular malformations, epilepsy and Parkinson's disease.

 Benefits of Gamma Knife Treatment:

 - Typically performed in a single outpatient treatment session

 - High degree of accuracy

 - Outpatient stay greatly reducing risk of complications

 - Patients resume normal activities within just a few days